top of page

 A thousand dollar vet bill later, Eureka has become a loved member of our little community, and my neighbor is the admiration of us all.
 An assistant professor at our local community college, Dom drives an OG EV with a bumper sticker that reads, “Science is my God.”

 Google him.
 He belongs to a number of ‘humanist’ organizations, and he is listed as an officer of Reason not Religion.
-In other words, he’s a ‘card carrying atheist’ - but that hasn’t stopped him from being a much better person than a certain pet free church going next door neighbor of his.
+In other words, he’s a ‘card carrying atheist’ - but that hasn’t stopped him from being a much better person than a certain pet free church going next-door neighbor (ahem).

 Whenever I hear some puffed up theist claim, “There is no Good without God!”
 I can’t help thinking of Dom.
 He is living proof that believing in God is not a prerequisite for doing good.